-In order to provide care for the whole person, Molina emphasizes the importance of collaboration amongst all Providers on the Member's treatment team.
-Behavioral Health, Primary Care, and other specialty Providers shall collaborate and coordinate care amongst each other for the benefit of the Member.
-Collaboration of the treatment team will increase communication of valuable clinical information, enhance the Member's experience with service delivery, and create opportunity for optimal health outcomes.
-Molina's Care Management program may assist in coordinating care and communication amongst all Providers of a Member's treatment team.
+In order to provide care for the whole person, Molina emphasizes the importance of collaboration among all Providers on the Member's treatment team.
+Behavioral Health, Primary Care, and other specialty Providers shall collaborate and coordinate care between each other for the benefit of the Member.
+Collaboration of the treatment team will increase the communication of valuable clinical information, enhance the Member's experience with service delivery, and create opportunity for optimal health outcomes.
+Molina's Care Management program may assist in coordinating care and communication among all Providers of a Member's treatment team.
+Additional information on the Care Management program can be found in the Care Management subsection found in the Health Care Services section of this Provider Manual.